RhetTbull/osxphotos/README.md

 Implementation note: To determine which files need to be updated, osxphotos stores file signature information in the '.osxphotos_export.db' database.
 The signature includes size, modification time, and filename.
 In order to minimize run time, --update does not do a full comparison (diff) of the files nor does it compare hashes of the files.
 In normal usage, this is sufficient for updating the library.
 You can always run export without the --update option to re-export the entire library thus rebuilding the '.osxphotos_export.db' database.

 ** Extended Attributes **

 Some options (currently '--finder-tag-template', '--finder-tag-keywords', '-xattr-template') write additional metadata to extended attributes in the file.
 These options will only work if the destination filesystem supports extended attributes (most do).
 For example, --finder-tag-keyword writes all keywords (including any specified by '--keyword-template' or other options) to Finder tags that are searchable in Spotlight using the syntax: 'tag:tagname'.
-For example, if you have images with keyword "Travel" then using '--finder- tag-keywords' you could quickly find those images in the Finder by typing 'tag:Travel' in the Spotlight search bar.
+For example, if you have images with keyword "Travel" then using '--finder-tag- keywords' you could quickly find those images in the Finder by typing 'tag:Travel' in the Spotlight search bar.
 Finder tags are written to the 'com.apple.metadata:_kMDItemUserTags' extended attribute.
 Unlike EXIF metadata, extended attributes do not modify the actual file.
 Most cloud storage services do not synch extended attributes.
 Dropbox does sync them and any changes to a file's extended attributes will cause Dropbox to re-sync the files.

 The following attributes may be used with '--xattr-template':

 authors        The author, or authors, of the contents of the file.
-A list
+A list of
-               of strings. (com.apple.metadata:kMDItemAuthors)
+               strings. (com.apple.metadata:kMDItemAuthors)
 comment        A comment related to the file.
 This differs from the Finder
                comment, kMDItemFinderComment.
 A string.
                (com.apple.metadata:kMDItemComment)
 copyright      The copyright owner of the file contents.
 A string.
                (com.apple.metadata:kMDItemCopyright)
 description    A description of the content of the resource.
-The
+The description
-               description may include an abstract, table of contents, reference to a graphical representation of content or a free- text account of the content.
+               may include an abstract, table of contents, reference to a graphical representation of content or a free-text account of the content.
+A string. (com.apple.metadata:kMDItemDescription) findercomment  Finder comments for this file.
 A string.
-               (com.apple.metadata:kMDItemDescription)
-findercomment  Finder comments for this file.
-A string.
                (com.apple.metadata:kMDItemFinderComment)
-headline       A publishable entry providing a synopsis of the contents of
+headline       A publishable entry providing a synopsis of the contents of the
-               the file.
+               file.
 A string. (com.apple.metadata:kMDItemHeadline) keywords       Keywords associated with this file.
 For example, “Birthday”, “Important”, etc. This differs from Finder tags (_kMDItemUserTags) which are keywords/tags shown in the Finder and searchable in Spotlight using "tag:tag_name".
 A list of strings. (com.apple.metadata:kMDItemKeywords)

-For additional information on extended attributes see: https://developer.apple .com/documentation/coreservices/file_metadata/mditem/common_metadata_attribute _keys
+For additional information on extended attributes see: https://developer.apple.c om/documentation/coreservices/file_metadata/mditem/common_metadata_attribute_key s

 ** Templating System **